 Is the Ooni Koda 16 worth the price?

 Yes for anyone baking 10 or more pizzas a year outdoors with the storage space for a 40-pound oven.
-The realistic all-in cost (oven plus mandatory accessories) is $800 to $950, which the per-pizza math pays back at roughly 20 pizzas a year versus takeout.
+The realistic all-in cost (oven plus mandatory accessories) is $800 to $950, and the per-pizza math starts beating takeout somewhere around 20 pizzas a year, depending on what pizza costs where you live.
 Below 10 pizzas a year, just keep ordering.
-Above 20, the oven saves you money and you get to eat 950°F pizza at home.
+Above that, the oven pays for itself and you get to eat 950°F pizza at home.

 Is the Ooni Karu or Koda better?